-My name is Frank Rousseau, I’m 37 years old and I've been a web addict for 22 years.
+My name is Frank Rousseau, I’m 39 years old and I've been a web addict for more than 20 years.
 I love using and understanding web applications as much as I enjoy building them.
 I created my first website in 1997, it was a poetry registry.
 Since then, I've never stopped.
 Watching, showing, sharing, learning, doing with people from all over the world, are not things you can give up easily.
 It's something I want to experience forever.

 After several years working as a consultant and a developer, I co-founded Cozy Cloud, a startup that built FOSS personal clouds.
 I was the CTO of the company and grew the product and tech teams to 18 people.
 We were a remote office team and we did free open source software, so we had to manage the contributions from the community.
 I really enjoyed that experience and learned a lot from it.
 I had to leave the company for sad reasons, but the journey was unique.

-Some interviews and articles where I'm mentioned in: Wired, Venture Beat, French Web, Framablog, Journal du Hacker, IndieHackers, Indie Makers and Allan Caeg's podcast.
+Some interviews and articles where I'm mentioned in: Wired, Venture Beat, French Web, Framablog, Journal du Hacker, IndieHackers, Indie Makers Allan Caeg's podcast and Blender.

 I like to share my thoughts about software development, startups and self-hosting.
 You can read them on the following medias: